pspete/psPAS/README.md

 ACC-G-3_TestSafe_049_JXW-Adm 3_TestSafe_049_JXW {ListContent, RestrictedRetrieve, Retrieve, Unlock…}
 ````

-Multiple `psPAS` commands can be used together, along with standard features of the PowerShell language:
+Multiple `psPAS` commands can be used together, along with standard PowerShell CmdLets:

 ````powershell
 #Add all "admin" users in the root location to the PVWAMonitor group